GIP-ITC-UniversityTwente/semantic_integration/day2_3.md

 LIMIT 1000
 ```

-- Assignment Day 2: Part A.  <a name="partA"></a> Choose 5 concepts from DBpedia that in your opinion have the best match.
+- Part A.  <a name="partA"></a> Choose 5 concepts from DBpedia that in your opinion have the best match.
 Add them to your LTB study area (create) and link them to matching concepts using relation "same as".
-To denote that those concept belong to DBpedia put `DBpedia:` before the name of the concept and
+To denote that those concepts belong to DBpedia put `DBpedia:` before their names and
 copy the concept URL into the "External resources" field in LTB.

-- Assignment Day 2: Part B.  <a name="partB"></a> Add concepts that represent DBpedia classes used in the query.
+- Part B.  <a name="partB"></a> Add concepts that represent DBpedia classes used in the query.
-Link them to the 5 DBpedia concepts created in the Assignment Day 2: Part A using "is a kind of" relation.
+Link them to the 5 DBpedia concepts created in Part A using "is a kind of" relation.